 The recipient of numerous research awards, he has published articles in the Journal of Empirical Legal Studies, Journal of Law and Courts, Journal of Politics, Law & Social Inquiry, Law & Society Review, Notre Dame Law Review, Political Research Quarterly, and other journals.
 His research has been funded by grants from the Dirksen Congressional Center and the National Science Foundation.
-He is currently a member of the editorial board of the Justice System Journal, and formerly sat on the boards of Law & Society Review and Political Research Quarterly.
+He is currently a member of the editorial boards of the Justice System Journal and Law & Social Inquiry, and formerly sat on the boards of Law & Society Review and Political Research Quarterly.
 He is also the Vice President of the Consortium of Undergraduate Law and Justice Studies Programs and is the List Master of the Law and Courts Discussion List.
 His research and commentary have appeared in a host of popular media outlets, including CNN, the New York Times, National Law Journal, National Public Radio, San Francisco Chronicle, Time, USA Today, Voice of America, Wall Street Journal, and the Washington Post.
 He has also contributed to SCOTUSblog, Slate, The Conversation, and the Washington Post.

 Collins is also the author of two books.
 Supreme Court Confirmation Hearings and Constitutional Change, coauthored with Lori A. Ringhand, was published in 2013 by Cambridge University Press and was recognized by Choice as an 2014 Outstanding Academic Title.
 Friends of the Supreme Court: Interest Groups and Judicial Decision Making was published in 2008 by Oxford University Press and received the 2009 C. Herman Pritchett Award from the Law and Courts Section of the American Political Science Association.
 This award recognizes Friends of the Supreme Court as the best book on law and courts written by a political scientist.